Dynatrace monitors the response time, failure rate, throughput, and more of every database statement executed by your applications.

 Click the View details of failures button to understand the root cause of the failures.

 Dynatrace has determined that the cause of the high failure rate in this example is a MySQL syntax error exception.
-This type of detailed error information can gives your developers the information they need to resolve database issues and eliminate future errors.
+This type of detailed error information can give your developers the information they need to resolve database issues and eliminate future errors.

 The statement with the highest failure rate is listed in the Current hotspots section of the database service overview page.
 Click the statement to view the Failures tab of that statement's Details page.